Patent Law Externship

-Students will need to be in good academic standing, be eligible to sit for the U.S. Patent and Trademark Office (USPTO) bar exam, and be selected by O&B after an application and interview process.
+Students will need to be in good academic standing, be eligible to sit for the U.S. Patent and Trademark Office (USPTO) bar exam, and be selected by Oliff after an application and interview process.
+Strong preference for students with undergraduate or graduate degrees in electrical, mechanical, or aerospace engineering.
 Students will be required to submit weekly journal entries covering the student’s experiences in the program and tracking their course-related time.
 Student will be awarded 12 pass/fail credits for the semester-long placement.

 STUDENTS: Click here to view information about the Patent Law Externship.
 This handout provides general information that will be helpful for you to know before registering.

 For more information, contact Professor David Deal at email@example.com or (314) 935-7960.